symblai/symbl-docs/docs/web-sdk/web-sdk-reference/web-sdk-reference.md

 ---

-### `attachVideoSourceElement(audioSourceDomElement)`
+### `attachVideoSourceElement(videoSourceDomElement)`

 Accepts a required [HTMLVideoElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement) or [HTMLSourceElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSourceElement).
 A `type` with the Content-Type is required and the `src` attribute is also required.
 The `src` attribute can be a URL or a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob)

 Attaches a video element to the processor and starts processing audio data from the video file.
-To start processing you need to call `.play()` on the audio element.
+To start processing you need to call `.play()` on the video element.
 Symbl recommends doing this after the `processing_started` event has been fired.

 #### Example